o3de/sig-docs-community/governance/reviewers-maintainers.md

 ### Technical reviewer roles

-The Documentation and Community SIG also maintains a technical reviewer pool for the `o3de.org` website and its related infrastructure.
+The Documentation and Community SIG also maintains a _frontend_ technical reviewer pool for the `o3de.org` website and its related infrastructure.

 The technical SIGs also maintain reviewer pools for becoming a technical reviewer.